-This is the website of Andrew D. Brosig Photography, based in Torrington, Wyoming.
+This is the website of Andrew D. Brosig Photography.
 I'm a professional photojournalist, artist and writer.
 I grew up in farm country in the community of Newton in Central Iowa and attended the University of Iowa where I studied photojournalism and fine art.
-I've worked for newspapers around the country, including my current gig as Editor of the Torrington Telegram.

 My camera has taken me around the country, where it's been my honor to share in the lives of thousands of people, in all walks of life.
 Here are a few of my favorite images (for now).
 Thanks for looking and check back for regular updates and additions.
 I've worked as a freelance stringer for The Associated Press since 2000 and my work has appeared in hundreds of publications around the world, including the Virginia Pilot, USA Today, Chicago Tribune and more.